Hamilton Lie algebroids over Dirac structures and sigma models: Conclusion and discussion

 \section{Conclusion and discussion}

-We have introduced a Hamiltonian Lie algebroid and a momentum section over a Dirac structure.
-It includes a Hamiltonian Lie algebroid over a pre-symplectic manifold and a Poisson manifold as special cases.
-After some formulas have been derived, we have some examples.
-In the last section, we have constructed a sigma model with the structure of a Hamiltonian Lie algebroid over a Poisson manifold and a Dirac structure.
-Existence of physical models supports usefulness of our definition.
+We have introduced the concept of a Hamiltonian Lie algebroid and a momentum section over a Dirac structure.
+This framework encompasses Hamiltonian Lie algebroids over pre-symplectic and Poisson manifolds as special cases.
+After deriving key formulas, we have provided several examples.
+In the final section, we constructed a sigma model incorporating the structure of a Hamiltonian Lie algebroid over both a Poisson manifold and a Dirac structure.
+The existence of physical models underscores the usefulness of our definition.

-For applications, more examples which have Hamiltonian Lie algebroid structures should be found.
-For instance, another gauging of the Poisson sigma model has been proposed in \cite{Zucchini:2008cg}.
-A generalization of the momentum map to a momentum section is interesting.
+For further applications, it is crucial to identify more examples of Hamiltonian Lie algebroids.
+For instance, an alternative gauging of the Poisson sigma model was proposed in \cite{Zucchini:2008cg} and \cite{Bonechi:2012kh}, and generalizing the concept of a momentum map to a momentum section presents an interesting direction for research.

-Relations of momentum maps with Dirac structures have been considered in \cite{BursztynCrainic1, BursztynCrainic2, BursztynIglesiasPonteSevera, Balibanu-Mayrand}.
-Relations with their works and our analysis should be analyzed.
+A Lie group-valued momentum map is described by a Dirac structure known as the Cartan-Dirac structure \cite{AMM1998, CBWZ2004}.
+Formulating a Lie group-valued momentum map within the framework of Hamiltonian Lie algebroids remains an important open problem.